Aba-Network/aba-blockchain-gui/README.md

 ## Debugging

-1. In the Chia Electron app, click `View -> Developer -> Developer tools`.
+1. In the Aba Electron app, click `View -> Developer -> Developer tools`.
 2. In the console tab of the developer tools, change the default console events to include `verbose` events.
 These are the events emitted from the `debug` package.

 ## Simulator / SimNet